hendrikcech/tent-auth/README.md

 Use the `tempCreds` obtained from `auth.registerApp()`.

 # test
-Tests are currently broken and are in need of a major rework.
+Tests can be run both in node and the browser.

+	npm test

 # license
 This software is released under the MIT license: